-For CSU
+11.3 For CSU

-If any specific AS-T degree allows IGETC for STEM Majors as its general education pattern, the specific courses that should replace the deferred lower division general education courses may be indicated on the Transfer Model Curriculum (TMC) for that discipline.
+If any specific Associate in Science for Transfer (AS-T) degree allows IGETC for STEM Majors as its general education pattern, the specific courses that should replace the deferred lower division general education courses may be indicated on the Transfer Model Curriculum (TMC) for that discipline.

-For UC
+11.4 For UC

 UC will accept IGETC for STEM if the UC school/college/major program to which the student transfers accepts partial IGETC certification.
-For information on the IGETC acceptance practices for each UC school/college/major program, please go to http://admission.universityofcalifornia.edu/glossary/igetc-for-stem.html.
+For information on the IGETC acceptance practices for each UC school/college/major program, please go to https://admission.universityofcalifornia.edu/admission-requirements/transfer-requirements/glossary.html.

-For CSU and UC
+11.5 For CSU and UC